thiagoa/notes/C.md

 **Asterisk**:

-- When used on the left side of an assignment, it declares a variable of the "pointer" kind: `*x = y` (given y is already a pointer).
+- When used on the left side of the assignment, it declares a pointer variable.
+For example: `type *x = y` (given that y is already a pointer of the `type` type).
-- When applied to an x pointer variable - like `*x` - it gets the actual value stored in the `x` pointer at that memory address.
+- When applied to an `x` pointer variable as `*x`, it gets the value stored at that memory address.
-- You can't do `*x` if `x` is not a pointer because `*` takes the value of a pointer; if `x` is a variable, there will be an error.
+- You can't do `*x` with a normal variable because `*` is used to fetch the value of a pointer, and normal variables are not pointers.
+There will be an error in that case.

 **Ampersand**:

-- Is used for grabbing a pointer to a variable.
+- Ampersand is used for grabbing a pointer to a variable, i.e., a handle to the memory address where that variable is stored (whether the variable is stored in the stack, heap, constants, etc, is another story.)
 Example: `int *y_address = &y;`

 ```c
 #include <stdio.h>